JeongMinIsBest/Team-Nature-Republic/README.md

 # Fast & Efficient Onboarding ! - “Boarding Pass 🎫”
-This repository contains **Boarding Pass**, a project developed by Team Nature Republic, **selected as Top 11 Finalist at the 2023 KPMG Ideathon**.
+This repository contains the source code for **Boarding Pass**, a project developed by **Team Nature Republic** and selected as one of the **Top 11 finalists at the 2023 KPMG Ideathon**.

-**Boarding Pass** is an **NLP-based document understanding chatbot system designed to address common onboarding challenges faced by new employees**.
+**Boarding Pass** is an **NLP-based chatbot that helps new employees find and understand information in internal company documents during the onboarding process**.

 ![최종본  KPMG_네이처리퍼블릭_BoardingPass_page-0001](https://github.com/user-attachments/assets/758942da-9535-4dbd-adf6-a4a63f4aa4f1)
 ![최종본  KPMG_네이처리퍼블릭_BoardingPass_page-0010](https://github.com/user-attachments/assets/66b7d205-a67a-4715-af35-1f3413c005a1)